Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 What have we just done? _We created a SCHEMA_

 - Created a home for all data related to an application
-- Allowed ourselves to manage multiple applications in the same databse without worrying about collisions
+- Allowed ourselves to manage multiple applications in the same database without worrying about collisions

 -